Compact Fluorescent Overheating

 - Compact Fluorescent bulbs take time to warm up and reach full brightness.
 Anywhere from one to several minutes.

 - CFL may or may not dim near the end of their life span.
-Some will be observed dimmer just prior to failure, othes will just quit working.
+Some will be observed with less light output just prior to failure, others will just quit working.

 - Compact Fluorescent bulbs cannot be use with a dimmer, especially with the X-10 style remote controls.